Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Just one of many hats, boss man."
 Kevin smirked, then stepped back and flung himself into a chair.
 "But yeah, Moses is right.
 That was a heck of an interesting letter you sent us."

-"It was brave of the Byron Group to own up to the whole affair with the People…" Dan suggested.
+"It was brave of the Byron Group to own up to the whole affair with the People..."
+Dan suggested.

 "Thank you," Moses replied, then glanced at Kevin.
 "Though the crew did force our hand, some."